-- World Antibiotic Awareness Week took place to coincide with European Antibiotic Awareness Day (EAAD), an annual event held across Europe on 18 November.
+World Antibiotic Awareness Week took place to coincide with European Antibiotic Awareness Day (EAAD), an annual event held across Europe on 18 November.
 UHNM regularly supports, EAAD with an extensive campaign targeting both clinical and non-clinical staff, patients, carers, and members of the public.
-Both of these events are designed to raise awareness of the growing threat to public health from rising antibiotic resistance around the world. - Collaboration with NHS E continues around procurement and rationalisation of antifungal drugs to deliver cost savings for the Trust and NHS England. - Expansion of the scope of educational sessions undertaken by the AMS nurse to quality nurses and ward managers to better reflect individual team requirements.
+Both of these events are designed to raise awareness of the growing threat to public health from rising antibiotic resistance around the world.
+New pocket guide resources were developed to promote 4 key messages for UHNM clinical staff: